 Dear Patient:

 Congratulations!
 Pregnancy is an amazing and wonderful experience.
-The physicians, midwives and staff at Women First OB/GYN Center are dedicated to providing comprehensive, quality care for our obstetrical patients.
+The physicians, midwives and staff at Women First OB/GYN Center are dedicated to providing comprehensive, quality are for our obstetrical patients.
 Our goal is a healthy mom and healthy baby.

 We have assembled this packet of information for you to reference during your pregnancy.
 It contains general information relating to pregnancy and answers many commonly asked questions.
-While we always encourage our patients to call our office with questions, we ask that you refer to the enclosed information for routine questions before calling the office, especially after hours (i.e. evening, weekend, and holidays).
+While we always encourage our patients to call our office with questions, we ask that you refer to the enclosed information for routine questions before calling the office, especially after hours (i.e., evening, weekend, and holidays).

 Please keep in mind that we only deliver at Royal Oak Beaumont.
 In the event that you are in labor and go to Troy Beaumont or any other facility, we will not be able to manage your labor and delivery.
 We also ask that you call our office before going to the hospital.
 If you call after hours, you will be given the phone number of our answering service who will contact that physician or midwife on call.
 This will avoid lengthy and sometimes unnecessary visits to the hospital.